Saurabh-Adivarekar/Static-website/README.md

 # Static-website
-IAAC code for Hosting static website
+IAAC code for Hosting static website using httpd